mosaicnetworks/babble-android/README.md

 If you're not concerned with verifying the state of the app, then the state hash can essentially be ignored, for example, you could return a constant byte.

-Once you're finished with the Babble node shut it down, this will ensure it releases all it's resources:
+Once you're finished with the Babble node, shut it down, this will ensure it releases all it's resources:

 ```babbleNode.shutdown()```